 These gardens were inaugurated in 1816.
 They have species of flora and fauna from around the world, as well as some unique trees and plants.
 They also contain a wonderful outdoor theater.

-If you are looking for a car rental service with driver in Malaga or service of transfers from Malaga airport to Gibraltar, contact with Premier.
+If you are looking for a car rental service with driver in Malaga or service of transfers from Malaga airport to the spanish border with Gibraltar, contact with Premier.